8.4 Advance Directives, Ombudsman & End-of-Life

 End-of-Life and Palliative Basics

 Palliative care focuses on comfort, dignity, and symptom relief rather than curing the illness.
-Hospice provides palliative care for residents near the end of life and supports the family.
-The CNA provides hands-on comfort care:
+Hospice provides palliative care for residents near the end of life and supports the family before and after death.
+The CNA delivers much of the hands-on comfort care:

-• Keep the resident clean, dry, and repositioned for comfort and skin protection.
+• Keep the resident clean, dry, and repositioned for comfort and to protect fragile skin.

-• Control the environment: calm, quiet, dignified, with privacy for the resident and family.
+• Control the environment: calm, quiet, dignified, with privacy for the resident and family and favorite items nearby.

-• Provide emotional presence; allow the resident and family to express feelings, and do not impose your own beliefs.
+• Offer emotional presence: allow the resident and family to express feelings, and never impose your own religious or personal beliefs.

 • Hearing is often the last sense to fade.
-Continue to speak gently, explain care, and avoid talking about the resident as if they cannot hear.
+Continue to speak gently, explain care before you touch, and never talk about the resident as if they cannot hear.

-• After death, provide respectful postmortem care per facility policy, maintaining dignity and privacy.
+• After death, provide respectful postmortem care per facility policy, maintaining dignity, privacy, and the resident's cultural or religious wishes.

-Report changes such as new pain, restlessness, breathing changes, or the family's needs to the nurse.
+Report changes such as new or increased pain, restlessness, changes in breathing (including periods of no breathing), mottled skin, or the family's needs to the nurse promptly.

 Exam Tip

-Florida items: a DNR/DNRO stops only CPR, not other care; the ombudsman is an independent resident advocate; comfort, dignity, and continued gentle communication are the right end-of-life answers.
+Florida items: a DNR/DNRO stops only CPR, not other care; the ombudsman is an independent resident advocate you help residents reach; and comfort, dignity, and continued gentle communication are always the right end-of-life answers.
+Choices that withhold routine care because of a DNRO, or that let the CNA decide whether to resuscitate, are wrong.

 Test Your Knowledge